ez8-co/yapi/README.md

 - x64 process inject to wow64 process:
   - Use trampoline:
     - `CreateRemoteThread`(x64): x64 shell code with x86 mode switch (1 arg: function->x86 shell code with one param, param->packed x86 structure) -> pass packed structure (x86 real to call function address and params) to x86 shell code -> pass params to real function.
+  - **NOTICE: function address should be valid in target process, and but not source injector.**

 - 64-bit result:
   - Add a `DWORD64` result field to package.